 Other types of improperly secured cargo accidents include when cargo shifts within a trailer.
 Thousands of pounds of cargo contained within a trailer can unexpectedly move when improperly tied down.
 A shift of cargo can cause the driver of the tractor-trailer rig to lose control and have a serious collision.

 Serious injuries and deaths also occur when cargo extends out from the trailer.
 This is why the State of Texas and the Federal Motor Carrier Safety Administration have outlined requirements over how to properly secure cargo.
 Any collision involving cargo extending beyond the edge of a trailer should be evaluated by an experienced truck accident attorney to determine what state and potentially federal regulations may be implicated.

 The attorneys at Armstrong & Lee LLP have experience handling cases involving improperly secured loads.
 We understand the dramatic and devastating injuries that can result from other drivers’ failure to take basic safety precautions and follow the rules of the road.
 Contact us today for a free evaluation of your case.
 As always, you never pay anything out of pocket, and you only pay us a fee if we win.

-Due to their size, commercial trucks have many large blind spots, typically known in the industry as no-zone areas.
+Due to their size, big rigs have many large blind spots, typically known in the industry as no-zone areas.
 In these blind spots, a motorist is basically non-existent to a truck driver.
 A truck driver has a duty to operate the truck in a manner that takes into account the fact that motorists may be driving in these blind spots, which include:

 Victims of 18-wheeler accidents may suffer from serious physical injuries, pain and suffering, medical bills, and require time off of work.
 Our attorneys have significant experience helping victims recover from their injuries, and will remove stress from our clients’ lives so that they can focus on healing.
-Contact our offices to schedule an appointment with us to discuss your case.
+Contact a best 18-wheeler accident attorney near me in Houston, TX to schedule an appointment with us to discuss your case.